bhyland95/Subscripzen/README.md

  Login and hit the add button at the bottom to add a subscription!
 Click on the subscription from the home screen to view information about it and delete it.

+ You can visit the working application by clicking here:

  ![Capture](https://user-images.githubusercontent.com/84405590/148614799-3c60abc0-6ad8-4810-912f-b29d7553f382.PNG)
 ![Capture2](https://user-images.githubusercontent.com/84405590/148614807-3c9bcdaf-bc58-480e-92aa-155f50054cfd.PNG)